-Constitute to ductor and control of the state of the stat Eligibility criteria 5 Specify the inclusion and exclusion criteria for the review and how studies were grouped for the syntheses.
-Information comme Specify all databases, registers, websites, organisations, reference lists and Information sources 6 other sources searched or consulted to identify studies.
+Eligibility criteria 5 Specify the inclusion and exclusion criteria for the review and how studies - were grouped for the syntheses.
+Information sources 6 Specify all databases, registers, websites, organisations, reference lists and other sources searched or consulted to identify studies.
 Specify the date when each source was last searched or consulted.
 Search strategy 7 Present the full search strategies for all databases, registers, and websites, including any filters and limits used.
-Specify the methods used to decide whether a study met the inclusion criteria Selection process 8 of the review, including how many reviewers screened each record and each report retrieved, whether they worked independently, and if applicable, details of automation tools used in the process.
+Specify the methods used to decide whether a study met the inclusion criteria Selection process 8 of the review, including how many reviewers screened each record and each ····· report retrieved, whether they worked independently, and if applicable, details of automation tools used in the process.
 Specify the methods used to collect data from reports, including how many Data collection 9 reviewers collected data from each report, whether they worked process independently, any processes for obtaining or confirming data from study investigators, and if applicable, details of automation tools used in the process.
 List and define all outcomes for which data were sought.
-Specify whether all 10a results that were compatible with each outcome domain in each study were 10a sought (e.g., for all measures, time points, analyses), and if not, the methods Data items used to decide which results to collect.
+Specify whether all 10a results that were compatible with each outcome domain in each study were 100 sought (e.g., for all measures, time points, analyses), and if not, the methods Data items used to decide which results to collect.
 List and define all other variables for which data were sought (e.g., participant 10b and intervention characteristics, funding sources).
 Describe any assumptions made about any missing or unclear information.
 Specify the methods used to assess risk of bias in the included studies, Study risk of bias 11 including details of the tool(s) used, how many reviewers assessed each study assessment 11 and whether they worked independently, and if applicable, details of automation tools used in the process.
-T.((t 12 Specify for each outcome the effect measure(s) (e.g., risk ratio, mean Effect measures 12 difference) used in the synthesis or presentation of results.
-13a Describe the processes used to decide which studies were eligible for each synthesis (e.g., tabulating the study intervention characteristics and comparing against the planned groups for each synthesis (item #5)).
-13b Describe any methods required to prepare the data for presentation or synthesis, such as handling of missing summary statistics, or data conversions.
+10 Specify for each outcome the effect measure(s) (e.g., risk ratio, mean Effect measures 12 difference) used in the synthesis or presentation of results.
+Describe the processes used to decide which studies were eligible for each 13a synthesis (e.g., tabulating the study intervention characteristics and comparing against the planned groups for each synthesis (item #5)).
+4.21 Describe any methods required to prepare the data for presentation or 13b synthesis, such as handling of missing summary statistics, or data conversions.
 Describe any methods used to tabulate or visually display results of individual 13c studies and syntheses.
-Synthesis methods Describe any methods used to synthesize results and provide a rationale for , the choice(s).
+Synthesis methods Describe any methods used to synthesize results and provide a rationale for the choice(s).
 If meta-analysis was performed, describe the model(s), 13d method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.
 Describe any methods used to explore possible causes of heterogeneity among 13e study results (e.g., subgroup analysis, meta-regression).
 Describe any sensitivity analyses conducted to assess robustness of the 13f synthesized results.
 Reporting bias Describe any methods used to assess risk of bias due to missing results in a assessment 14 synthesis (arising from reporting biases).
-Certainty Describe any methods used to assess certainty (or confidence) in the body of assessment 15 evidence for an outcome.
-GOOGRAFIER 1 RESULTS Describe the results of the search and selection process, from the number of Study selection 16a records identified in the search to the number of studies included in the Study Selection 109 review, ideally using a flow diagram.
-1 Tevieve, ideality using a new diagram.
+Certainty Describe any methods used to assess certainty (or confidence) in the body of assessment 15 evidence for an outcome. ussessment 1 RESULTS Describe the results of the search and selection process, from the number of Study coloction 160 records identified in the search to the number of studies included in the Study selection 16a review, ideally using a flow diagram.